CaptainRich/Basic_Python/PDF_Work/README.md

 ## File List
 **PDF_Reader.py** - a routine illustrating accessing information from a PDF file.
 This routine accesses 'Pride_and_Prejudice.pdf' and creates 'Pride_and_Prejudice.txt' as an output file.
+**PDF_Split.py** - a routine that splits a specified PDF into two new PDFs, at a specified page.